 Comfort food can be really good for you if you are fussy about good quality ingredients.
 This recipe serves 6 and freezes well.

-1 onion - chopped 2 cloves fresh garlic - crushed 1 tsp mustard seeds 1 carrot - grated or chopped 1 stick celery with the leaves - chopped 1 TBSP cooking olive oil or coconut oil 500 grams lamb mince 500 grams ostrich mince 1 tin whole peeled tomato 1 tablespoon of Worcester sauce 1 cup mixed frozen peas and sweet corn Small bunch of parsley and coriander chopped finely One whole bay leaf 1 cup of beef stock 3 to 4 large sweet potatoes 1/4 cup butter Salt and freshly ground black pepper
+1 onion - chopped 2 cloves fresh garlic - crushed 1 tsp mustard seeds 1 carrot - grated or chopped 1 stick celery with the leaves - chopped 1 TBSP cooking olive oil or coconut oil 1kg Free Range Mince 1 tin whole peeled tomato 1 tablespoon of Worcester sauce 1 cup mixed frozen peas and sweet corn Small bunch of parsley and coriander chopped finely One whole bay leaf 1 cup of beef stock 3 to 4 large sweet potatoes 1/4 cup butter Salt and freshly ground black pepper

 Peel and chop the onion, celery and carrot finely.

 Heat the oil & add the onion, carrot and celery and cook until the onion is clear.

 Add salt, pepper and mustard seeds.
 When the mustard seeds pop, add the mince and garlic.
 Sauté using a wooden spoon to break up the mince so there are no chunks.

 When the mince is thoroughly cooked stir through the tomato, Worcester sauce, peas, corn and herbs.
 Stir until thoroughly combined.
 Gradually add the stock and bring to a simmer for 10 to 15 minutes.